FiloSottile/age/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: Bug report
+name: Bug report 🐞
-about: Create a report about a bug in this implementation.
+about: Tell us about a bug in this implementation.
 title: ''
 labels: ''
 assignees: ''